Australia–United Kingdom Free Trade Agreement: Significance

 On 15 June 2021, the British Secretary of State for International Trade and President of the Board of Trade, Liz Truss, said that the agreement "paved the way" for the United Kingdom to become a member of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 The United Kingdom formally applied to join the CPTPPP in February 2021 and began membership negotiations on 2 June 2021.

 British government estimates suggest that an agreement would grow the British economy by £500 million over the course of 15 years, equivalent to a 0.02 per cent increase in GDP.

 The Australian National Farmers' Federation welcomed the deal as an opportunity for increased Australian agricultural exports to the United Kingdom.

-On 11 May 2022, the UK Government introduced a Trade Bill which will help ratify and bring into force the UK-Australia and UK-New Zealand Free Trade Agreements (FTAs) that were signed in December and February respectively.
+On 11 May 2022, the UK Government introduced a Trade Bill to ratify and bring into force the UK-Australia and UK-New Zealand Free Trade Agreements (FTAs) that were signed in December and February respectively.

-The Australian Government has confirmed it is "confident" the UK-Australia Free Trade Agreement will be ready to be put into action by year's end with thousands more young people set to be eligible for a working visa.
-The extended negotiation process between the two countries finally drew to an end late last year when the then-Johnson and Morrison governments signed the landmark deal.
+The Australian Government confirmed it was "confident" the UK-Australia Free Trade Agreement would be ready to be put into action by year's end with thousands more young people set to be eligible for a working visa.
+The extended negotiation process between the two countries finally drew to an end late 2021 when the then-Johnson and Morrison governments signed the landmark deal.

 On 17 November 2022, the Australian Government Joint Standing Committee on Treaties (JSCOT) handed down its report on the Australia–United Kingdom Free Trade Agreement (A-UKFTA).
 The committee made two recommendations:

-The Committee recommends the Australian Government implements the recommendations of Report 193: Strengthening the Trade Agreement and Treaty Making Process in Australia, particularly in relation to greater consultation and transparency during the negotiating process, and providing independent modelling and analysis of trade agreements.
+The Committee recommended the Australian Government implements the recommendations of Report 193: Strengthening the Trade Agreement and Treaty Making Process in Australia, particularly in relation to greater consultation and transparency during the negotiating process, and providing independent modelling and analysis of trade agreements.

 The Committee supports the Free Trade Agreement between Australia and the United Kingdom of Great Britain and Northern Ireland and recommends that binding treaty action be taken.
 Subsequently, on 22 November 2022, the treaty passed both Houses of Parliament.

-A-UKFTA will enter-into-force after Australia and the UK confirm with each other in writing that they have completed their respective domestic requirements.
+A-UKFTA entered into force after Australia and the UK confirmed with each other in writing that they had completed their respective domestic requirements.

-In a step towards this, the Australian Parliament passed the required legislation to implement the agreement in late November this year.
-The UK Government is still in the process of enacting enabling legislation required as part of its own ratification process.
-The Australian Minister for Trade and Tourism has recently announced he will encourage the UK to finalise their domestic requirements so that the A-UK FTA can enter into force in early 2023.
+Notably, the A-UK FTA also strengthens the people-to-people links between Australia and the UK.
+Australian professionals now have the same access to the UK job market as nationals from the European Union, except the Republic of Ireland.
+From 31 January 2024, Australians up to the age of 35 (up from 30) have been able to apply for working holidays in the UK and stay for a maximum of three years instead of two.